zaxor0/zwerchhau/README.md

 Whenever a player has to perform a check that their background would be relevant for, they are able to roll advantage, meaning roll two dice and pick the one they want.

-If the DM wants humans to be more generic, then they should just gain +2 skills to have advantage on as opposed to the more broad traits.

 ## Skills
 Skills are specific abilities that a given player would have, they are more focused than traits and represent your personal experience and training.
 Except for DM discretion, there are generally no limits to what a skill could be.